 The wine is acquired through relationships with wineries and vineyards around the world.
 They’ve been in business since 1982 and have access to large-production wineries offering better grapes and wine that some of their competitors can’t offer.
 The selection of what’s available to members is further curated by their expert tasting panel (which includes at least a sommelier and a chef).

-We previously reviewed the Martha Stewart Wine Club, a sister-brand for Wine Insiders, so we knew what to expect when we received our case of Wine Insiders wine.
+I previously reviewed the Martha Stewart Wine Club, a sister-brand for Wine Insiders, so I knew what to expect when I received our case of Wine Insiders wine.
 The prices listed below are the non-member prices.
 As part of a subscription you’d pay a flat $11.67 per bottle (plus shipping).

 Red Wine from Wine Insiders